 If you live in California, taking out a payday loan is one way you may be able to get cash for short-term financial needs.

-But keep in mind that payday loans in California are capped at $300 and come with high fees and short repayment terms.
-The average annual percentage rate is 372%, according to the California attorney general, and the maximum term for repayment is 31 days.
+But keep in mind that payday loans in California are capped at $300 and can come with high fees and short repayment terms.
+The maximum term for repayment is 31 days.

 If you need cash fast, you don’t necessarily have to resort to high-interest loans from payday lenders.
 There are other options, including cash advance apps, payday alternative loans from federal credit unions, and personal loans from lenders that work with people who have less-than-perfect credit.